 I think that if we take the time and trouble to look around us, wherever we might be, we will see a number of people who are very much. . . alone.
 Some people claim that they prefer to be alone.
 Some people are alone not because they choose to be, but because their caustic personalities, or nasty whining, or vicious gossip, or incessant meddling, or some other personal choice they’ve made somewhere along the line, drives other people away.
 And some people’s minds have crossed the borderline between sane and insane.

-The incident at Virginia Tech had nothing to do with gun control, no matter how hard some people are trying to make it so.
-People like this student will find a weapon one way or another, and no amount of legislating or safeguarding or waiting periods will make any difference.
+I would like to think that the incident at Virginia Tech and all of the inexcusable incidents thereafter had nothing to do with gun control, no matter how hard some people are trying to make it so, but I am torn.
+Firm believer in people deserving all and any of the consequences they earn and therefore deserve, I can’t help feeling that violent mindsets begat violent actions, and these actions are choices, and choices have consequences, and we all deserve the consequences we have chosen to earn.
+However, I also believe that these mentally unstable people will find a weapon one way or another, and no amount of legislating or safeguarding or waiting periods will make any difference.
 This is not a gun control issue.
 This is a self control issue.
 And it is people who have no self control who ruin everything for all of us.

 People with self-control might think about doing such things, but they never would.
 All of us think such things at times, but the difference between us and people like this kid is simple self-control.
 Sane people – people with self control – don’t act on every impulse they feel.